 As you can see from the comments, I have amazing and wicked smart friends who won't hesitate to point out if they think I'm missing a piece of the puzzle, and they gave me plenty to think about and reconsider.
 I'm not going to repost everything they said here--you're welcome to follow that link back and check out their unadulterated amaziballs.
 The comments ended up being better (far better) than the entry itself.
 I'm also not going to reiterate everything I said in the comments on that page, nor am I going to reply to each response point by point since that tends to get too hair-splittingly defensive.

 Instead I'll just encourage you to read those comments and mention that both Amy and Jess brought up ideas I hadn't really thought of in my original rant.
 (The idea of teaching Creative Writing and the privileged voices in the canon respectively.)
 If you ever get the opportunity to surround yourself with people who are smarter than you and won't agree with everything you say, I highly recommend you take it.
 They are gold.
 The only people you want to think you are an infallible genius should be your groupies.

-So let me make a couple of points by way of explanation that I wouldn't normally put in a fire-and-forget rant, but that seem to be more appropriate here since that fire-and-forget rant got me more responses than most of the posts where I actually ASK for responses:
+So let me make a couple of points by way of explanation that I wouldn't normally put in a fire-and-forget rant, but that seem to be more appropriate here since that fire-and-forget rant got me more responses than most posts ever.

 If you were that person who didn't need to be spoon fed what the reading meant, more power to you.
-But I bet that not everyone in that class was as good at reading as you were, and needed a little help.
-Don't forget that there's a bit of self selection in the audience of a blog about writing.
+But I bet that not everyone in that class was as good at reading as you were, and needed a little help. (or maybe a lot) during the blue curtains lesson.
+Don't forget that there's a bit of self selection in who is going to be within audience of a blog about writing.
 We are not an accurate cross-section of Americana.